mheap/nexmo-developer/README.md

 ```bash
 git checkout -b your-branch-name
 ```

-Locate the file containing the content you wish to update in `_documentation/en` and open it in your preferred editor.
-The URL on the documentation site translates to the file path in `_documentation/en`.
+There are three types of content you can add or update, these are seperated into different folders as well

+- **Documentation**: You can find documentation content in the `_documentation/en` directory.
+- **Blog content**: The blog content can be found in the `_blog/blogposts/en` directory.
+There is also `_blog/authors/en` that contain the bios of authors of the blog.
+- **Changelog**:

+The names of the files you create form part of the URLs used on ADP.

-Make and save the necessary updates in the file.
+Once you are done with making the necessary updates in the file you can go ahead and add your changes:

-Add your changes:

 ```bash
 git add -p